 When is the Women’s World Cup?

-The next Women’s World Cup will be played sometime between July 10 and August 23, 2023.
-The exact dates have yet to be decided.
+The next Women’s World Cup will be played between July 20 and August 20, 2023.
 The tournament takes place every four years, with the following edition scheduled for 2027.

 Do I need a visa to travel to Australia?

 Currently, anyone traveling to Australia (other than Australia and New Zealand citizens) requires a visa to enter the country.
 Many visitors are eligible for an Electronic Travel Authority (ETA) visa that involves a small service charge and is generally quickly processed.
 Our personal concierge team will provide all of our guests with assistance on entry requirements.